22 Delightful Pumpkin Patches Around Washington State

 Four generations of the Schilter family have called the farm home.
 From a dairy farm to today’s pumpkin patch, the Schilter Family Farm has grown into a major agritourism attraction in the Nisqually Valley.

 With two pumpkin patches plump for the picking, a visit to Schilter Family Farm can be an all-day adventure.
 Before heading out to the pumpkin patch to find your choice for this year’s Jack-o-lantern, explore the family farm.
-Along with a five-acre corn maze, your admission includes 15+ farm activities, including the giant corn maze.
-Live entertainment takes place on the weekends from 1-3 PM.
+Along with a huge corn maze, your admission includes 20+ farm activities, including the giant corn maze.

-Open daily through Oct.
-31, Schilter Family Farm also offers a dining menu, including apple donuts and cider.
+Open every day except Tuesdays through Oct.
+30, Schilter Family Farm also offers a dining menu, including apple donuts and cider.

 Thomasson Family Farm – Enumclaw

 A hayride to the pumpkin patch may be the mission, but a trip to Thomasson Family Farm in Enumclaw involves so much more than just this year’s gourd.
-Your farm admission includes visiting farm animals, exploring a five-acre corn maze, playing in the corn pit, feedbox basketball, and a few more fun and challenging games and attractions.
+Your farm admission includes visiting farm animals, exploring the corn maze, tractor train rides, basketball, foosball, corn hole, giant Jenga and so much more!

 Making a trip out to Enumclaw for the holidays and looking for a place to stay?
 Check out all of the hotel and VRBO options below!